Parameterized Algorithms for Kidney Exchange: Preliminaries

 \subsection{Graph Theoretic Terminologies}

-In a graph \GG, $\VV[\GG]$ denotes the set of vertices in \GG and $\EE[\GG]$ denotes the set of edges in \GG. $\GG[\VV']$ denotes the induced subgraph on $\VV'$ where $\VV'\subseteq\VV[\GG]$.
+In a graph \GG, $\VV[\GG]$ denotes the set of vertices in \GG and $\EE[\GG]$ denotes the set of edges in \GG.
+Let $\GG[\VV']$ denote the induced subgraph on $\VV'$ where $\VV'\subseteq\VV[\GG]$.
 Two vertices $u$ and $v$ in a directed graph \GG are called vertices of the same type if they have the same set of in-neighbors and the same set of out-neighbors.
 If there are no self loops in \GG, vertices of the same type form an independent set.
 Treewidth measures how treelike an undirected graph is.
 We refer to \cite{CyganFKLMPPS15} for an elaborate description of treewidth, tree decomposition, and nice tree decomposition.
-Since our graph is directed, whenever we mention treewidth of our graph, we refer to the treewidth of the underlying undirected graph; two vertices $u$ and $v$ are neighbors of the underlying undirected graph if and only if either there is an edge from $u$ to $v$ or from $v$ to $u$.
-Also refer to the Table 1 for the important notations.